MrForExample/ComfyUI-3D-Pack/README.md

 - Bake Multi-View images into UVTexture of given 3D mesh using [Nvdiffrast](https://github.com/NVlabs/nvdiffrast), supports:
   - Export to .obj, .ply, .glb

+- **NeuS**
+  - Fit a coarse mesh from sparse multi-view images & normal maps, as little as 4 to 6 views, pretty good at reconstruct the shape from reference images but texture lacking details.

 - **Deep Marching Tetrahedrons**
   - Allow convert 3DGS .ply file to 3D mesh <br>